jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 Tyler comes over a few minutes later, beer in hand even though we're supposed to be keeping this party non-alcoholic.
 Maya's parents are conveniently out of town, trusting us to be responsible, which clearly has different definitions.

-"Price, Chen," he greets us.
+"Hayes, Chen," he greets us.
 "Nice party."

 "Maya decorated," I say.